crytic/etheno/README.md

 * **Analysis Tool Wrapper**: Etheno provides a JSON RPC client for advanced analysis tools like [Manticore](https://github.com/trailofbits/manticore/)
   * Lowers barrier to entry for using advanced analysis tools
   * No need for custom scripts to set up account and contract state
-  * Analyze arbitrary transactions with no need for Solidity source code
+  * Analyze arbitrary transactions without Solidity source code
 * **Integration with Test Frameworks** like Ganache and Truffle
   * Run a local test network with a single command
   * Use Truffle migrations to bootstrap Manticore analyses